 As I've attempted to suggest several times, the idea that social role eclipses internal self is one that arises directly out of achievements of feminist discourse.
 Feminist thought has illustrated the degree to which traditional, restrictive and fictionalized roles can overwhelm a person's ability to recognize and pursue some more individually-directed version of self.
-This has been no small achievement, but the emphasis on breaking down out-moded fictions has, I think, limited our ability to consider carefully the implications of our actions once we have broken out.
-22 Like the
+This has been no small achievement, but the emphasis on breaking down out-moded fictions has, I think, limited our ability to consider carefully the implications of our actions once we have broken out.22 Like the

-To be sure, this difficulty is not limited to feminists.
-In her compelling book.
-The Har Agamst Boys, To Christian Holf Sommers suggests that he process of freeing boys from their radiational roles often results in a disbost effort encouraging them to act more like girls.
-Similarly, certain modes of feminism appliand to a double for sensitially, lanking over the mailer of the "Merching from one bogs note to another it, of Course, one or real advancement, and insofar as we "free" people from their old roles, we must be careful that we are not sellin the same old story to a new round of poonle.
+22 To be sure, this difficulty is not limited to femminis.
+In her compelling book, The Har Agament Boys, Christina Hoff Sommers suggests that the process of frencing boys from their traditional roles of team results in a dubiose effort encouraging them to act more like grifs.
+Similarly, certain modes of femnisma applaud women for, essentially, taking over the mail role.
+Switching from one bogs role to another is, of Course, nor real advancement, and insofar as we "free" people from their old roles, we must be careful that we are not selling the same old story to a prev group of people.

 American experiment, the feminist project has sought to liberate people from regressive institutions, but, just as the American ideal of freedom can collapse into Darwinism, the feminist preoccupation with liberation has sometimes led us to applaud any female action which attempts to conquer and subdue the world.
-If the problem with contemporary America arises from a confusion between "freedom of the individual" and "always vetting what we want," the problem with some versions of contemporary feminism arises from similar unwillingness to distinguish between productive and unproductive "girl power."
-While the feminist project has succeeded in its attempts to demonstrate what women can do, its examination of what women should do has been more suspect.
+If the problem with contemporary America arises from a confusion between "freedom of the individual" and "always setting what we want," the problem with some versions of contemporary feminism arises from similar unwillingness to distinguish between productive and unproductive "girl power" While the feminist project has succeeded in its attempts to demonstrate what women can do, its examination of what women should do has been more suspect.
 In its attempt to champion women's liberty, feminist thought has been too reluctant to delineate between productive and unproductive behaviours.
-In the worst cases, feminist critics seem to applaud female characters as examples of strong, independent womanhood when, in fact, their behaviour seems to arise out of the kind of power-oriented, morally-vacuous, single-mindedness of purpose that we usually associate with a regressive kind of masculinity.
+In the worst cases, feminist critics seem to applaud female characters as examples of strong, independent womanhood when. in fact, their behaviour seems to arise out of the kind of power-oriented, morally-vacuous, single-mindedness of purpose that we usually associate with a regressive kind of masculinity.
 Silla Boyce is one such case.
 In this section, I posit Silla Boyce as the patriarch of the Boyce household, and investigate the fundamentally masculine23 nature of her convictions and her behaviour.
 Implicit in such an investigation, is a fairly serious critique of those branches of feminist thought which seem to posit a traditional version of masculinity as the fulfillment of liberated womanhood.

-23 As ever, I am not attempting to justify or validate either "masculine" or "feminine" behaviour, just to investigate the degree to which certain characters tend to function under the assumptions of certain stories.
-As such, I am not saving "Silla acts like a man," but rather, "Silla seems to have absorbed several aspects of the masculine narrative."
+33 As even 1, ann not attempting to justify or validate either "masculine" or "feminine" behaviour, just to investigate the degree to which certain characters tend to function under the assumptions of certain stornes.
+As such, 1 am not saying "Sill acts like a man." but rather, "Silla seems to have absorbed several aspects of the masculine narrative."
 This distinction avoids the problems that arise out of any "gender essentialist" view of things.